 15. Taking Anti-Racist Action Without Broadcast

-A renewed interest in the Black Lives Matter movement swept across America in the wake of George Floyd’s murder.
-BFCM is not the time to publicly broadcast support of BLM unless another tragedy occurs.
-Otherwise, the action would appear self serving.
+During BFCM 2020, there was a renewed interest in the movement for Black lives in the wake of the murder of George Floyd, an unarmed Black man violently murdered by police.
+Many companies took BFCM as an opportunity to pay tribute to the movement for Black lives and George Floyd, which felt like cooption more than support.
+BFCM is not the time to publicly endorse moral causes unless a tragedy occurs very close to BFCM.
+Otherwise, the action would appear self-serving.
 Instead, take anti-racist action quietly so that if and when your company does make public commentary, there’s a history of good deeds to back up your claims.
 Some steps to take include:

 - Implicit bias training.